cowwoc/requirements.java/wiki/Colored_Diff.md

 When comparing multi-line strings:

-* We display the diff on a per-line basis.
 * `Actual` and `Expected` are followed by a line number.
 * Lines that are identical (with the exception of the first and last line) are omitted.